 "code": 4002,

-"error": "You can not view the control device for the following reasons: the subscription is not active."
+"error": "You cannot view the control device for the following reasons: the subscription is not active."

 }